Myst: 3D remake for virtual reality and other platforms

 Cyan announced a new remake of Myst for high-definition screens and virtual reality, with the game's worlds fully created in free-roam 3D environments, using Unreal Engine 4, along with features like puzzle randomization, in September 2020.
-Myst for the Oculus Quest and Oculus Quest 2 was released on December 10, 2020; on August 26, 2021, for Windows, macOS, Xbox Series X/S and Xbox One; and on February 9, 2023, for iOS.
+Myst for the Oculus Quest and Oculus Quest 2 was released on December 10, 2020; on August 26, 2021, for Windows, macOS, Xbox Series X/S and Xbox One; on February 9, 2023 for iOS; and on May 19, 2026 for PlayStation 5 and PlayStation VR2.

 An update to include the world of Rime was added to this version of Myst in March 2025.